Retirees, Make These Financial Moves Before the Fed Cuts Rates

 Make sure your portfolio is resilient and tax-efficient

-Though you may be inclined to make major changes to your investment strategy to benefit from rate cuts, Gustafson says that may not be necessary.
+Though you might be inclined to make major changes to your investment strategy to benefit from rate cuts, Gustafson says that might not be necessary.

 “At this point, we don't see an immediate need to adjust portfolios ahead of the Fed’s upcoming decision,” she says.
 “The goal is not guessing the Fed’s next move.
 It’s about building resilience.
 Focus on building a portfolio that will hold up in any rate environment, not just the one that is making headlines.”